 - Qualitative research, particularly the use of ethnographic methods, in healthcare across a range of settings (primary, community, secondary and tertiary care)

 - Use of social science theory to inform healthcare improvement

 - Quality improvement programmes, interventions and process evaluation in healthcare

 - The development of improvement interventions and the design of research trials

 - Evaluation expertise in primary care and older people’s medicine

 Case studies in consultancy

-The Department of Health Sciences has a proven record in providing expert advice to world-leading pharmaceutical companies.
+The Department of Population Health Sciences has a proven record in providing expert advice to world-leading pharmaceutical companies.
 We have pioneered methodologies used for Health Technology Assessments (HTA), essential in submissions to the National Institute for Health and Care Excellence (NICE) as part of the decision-making process to determine the benefit and cost-effectiveness of providing potential new and innovative therapies within England.
 By utilising our expertise, organisations know that they will obtain reliable and accurate advice.